peppajoke/bae-trader/README.md

 ## Autoinvest
 `autoinvest` or `auto`

-The autoinvest command will wake up and make trades every 5 minutes in the environment specified.
+The autoinvest command will wake up and make trades every n minutes (configured in json settings) in the environment specified.

-autoinvest optional arguments:

-`-c chaos mode.
-Adds some randomness to your investment strategy so that it's diverse between runs`

-`-b=100 budget=100, lets you specify how much money to invest at most, in dollars`

-`-real invests in the real world.
-By default, bae-trader will run simulations against a "paper" stock environment`
+## Buy
+`buy`

+If you don't want Bae-trader buying autonomously, you can just ask it to buy stocks using the buy command.
+Bae-trader's buy settings will be pulled from your json configuration mentioned above.

+## Sell
+`sell`

+If you don't want Bae-trader selling autonomously, you can just ask it to sell stocks using the sell command.
+Bae-trader's sell settings will be pulled from your json configuration mentioned above.

-You can also auto-start autoinvesting with a single command from dotnet:
+# Running Bae-trader with a single command
+To make things simple, you can also specify the starting command for Bae-trader.
+This will allow you to enable autonomous trading as soon as you launch Bae-trader.
+For example...

 `dotnet run -- paper auto`

+This will automatically launch Bae-trader into auto-investing in the paper environment with a single command.